 Participation in a major theatrical production either in the acting or technical aspects of preparation and presentation.
+1-4 units offered.
 A maximum of twelve units allowable under any combination of scheduling.
-Formerly Drama 5.
+36 hours total per unit of credit.
 UC/CSU